 Discern the types of records available when executing background checks

-Develop a background check policy that will improve the quality of your organization’s employees and other business relationships
+Identify a background check policy that improves the quality of your organization’s employees and other business relationships

 Field of study: Specialized Knowledge and Applications